aselshall/rm/hw/proposal-hw.md

 - Research proposal rubric: [Link](https://aselshall.github.io/rm/hw/proposal-rubric)
 - Research proposal sample: [Link](https://aselshall.github.io/rm/hw/proposal-sample1.pdf)
 - Late submission policy: [Link](https://aselshall.github.io/rm/#late-assignment-and-report-policy)

+### Learning objectives
+Research methods are not just for academic purposes, but they are useful skills for your future as an engineer.
+Even if you are not particularly interested in research, by completing this proposal assignment, you will develop transferable skills for your engineering career.
+- Critical thinking: Cultivate a mindset of inquiry and evaluation, which helps you come up with new ideas in engineering
+- Problem-solving: Learn structured approaches to identify, analyze, and solve problems, a key skill in any engineering job
+- Staying updated with industry trends: Gain the ability to access new technologies, materials, and methods through research findings
+- Data analysis and interpretation: Improve ability to collect and make sense of data
+- Project management: Develop project management skills such as setting objectives, creating timelines, and managing methods
+- Communication skills: Improve your ability to write proposals, reports, and present technical information clearly

 ### Assignment overview
 Given the [course learning objectives](https://aselshall.github.io/rm/#course-learning-objectives), your research proposal should demonstrate your ability to: